Peugeot 107: Facelifts

 In February 2009, the Peugeot 107 received a facelift aligned with revisions to the Citroën C1 and the Toyota Aygo.
 Aesthetic changes included revised front bumper, interior, and wheel trims.
 The front fascia received a wider grille.

 The placement of the number plate has been moved from the black stripe in the middle of the grille (which now has a chrome style strip running along with it) to underneath the grille itself and two side vents have been added to give the car an updated look.
 The interior offered more seat fabric choices and revised centre console graphics.
-The engine which now produces 106 grams of carbon dioxide per kilometre opposed to 109 before and the Standard Combined Urban Cycle fuel economy has been improved from 61 mpgimp to 62.8 mpgimp.
+The engine now produces 106 grams of carbon dioxide per kilometre opposed to 109 before and the Standard Combined Urban Cycle fuel economy has been improved from 61 mpgimp to 62.8 mpgimp.
 A revised clutch was fitted from this model onwards.

 In the beginning of 2012, the 107 received a further facelift with a revised bonnet and front bumper/grille with integrated daytime running lights.
 The interior received a leather steering wheel and a new gearshift on higher-level trims.
 The official premiere of the facelift was in the Brussels Motor Show.